 Scott Turow, Testimony – An American lawyer goes to the Hague War Crimes Tribunal.

-Another 67 excellent standalone mysteries and thrillers
+More than 80 other excellent standalone mysteries and thrillers

 Sarah Bailey, The Dark Lake – Guilt and the allure of beauty in a suspenseful tale of murder in the Australian outback.

 Scott Bakker, Disciple of the Dog – An unusually clever tale about a religious cult.

 Linwood Barclay, A Tap on the Window – An engrossing small-town thriller.

 John Byrne Barry, Wasted: Murder in the Recycle Berkeley Yard – Love, betrayal, murder, recycling.

 Fiona Barton, The Widow – A psychological thriller about a child abduction

 Lou Berney, The Long and Faraway Gone—A prize-winning novel of suspense probes the impact of crime